faithsho/faithsho/README.md

   - Utilizes Selenium for web scraping with automated login and dynamic navigation.
   - Extracts company data such as location, employee count and funding details.
   - Adds randomized delays and handles exceptions to make the scraping process smoother and more reliable.

+<b> <a href="https://github.com/faithsho/SQL-and-Python-Automated-Data-Transformation">Tableau Visualizations</a> :</b>

+<b> <a href="https://github.com/faithsho/SQL-and-Python-Automated-Data-Transformation">SQL & Python Automated Data Transformation</a> :</b>

+- Reads data from multiple columns in an excel sheet and transform it into a simplified two-column structure

 <b> Mathematical Modelling of Tumor Growth in Presence of Treatment : </b>